Explore Lake Tahoe California: Tahoma

 An opportunity fell on Father’s lap as a job with Ma Bell, or Mountain Bell prior to AT&T, opened in Lake Tahoe California around the early seventies.
 They jumped at the chance and accepted the position.
 The cost of living on Lake Tahoe in the seventies was affordable to anyone with a full time decent paying job.

 With a little financial help from their parents they were able to buy a home in Tahoma California.
 A house only blocks away from the awe inspiring Lake.

 Tahoma, small and quite, provides some of the most beautiful scenery of the Lake along with some incredible skiing.
 Even though South Lake Tahoe has casinos and glamour and North Lake Tahoe has Squaw Valley and world class skiing, the locals have a saying that goes “The West Shore is the Best Shore.”

 A childhood in Tahoma included snow drifts taller than most adults and pine tree forts built into underbrush.

-Contemplating summer yesterday tried to remember the definition of summer by backing up in time when the process of defining things was my primary drive.
-This equates to the moments most remembered or the time we lived in the town of Tahoma.
+When contemplating summer yesterday I tried to remember a definition of summer by backing up in time when the process of defining things was my primary drive.
+This equates to the time we lived in the town of Tahoma.

 Three blocks away and down a steep street, where I would ride my skateboard at breakneck speeds, stood Lake Tahoe.
 Directly behind our house was a forest of Pinion Pine and Manzanita.
 In the forest I did most of my defining.